Alarlar/Computer-introduction-scince-118-C-/README.md

 Prewritten function - found in a library.
 The programmer (we) writes one.**

+/passAddressIntoFunction.cpp/ - **Function Passing in an Array by a reference/address.
+Here arrayA will have same address as array passed into function.
+We are using the same array, not a copy.**

 /functionLoop.cpp/ - **This program shows the use of the while loop.
 With loops we avoid having to enter or copy a block of code several times.
 The three "loop elements" are important when coding a loop.
 The _'while'_ loop is a preliminary loop.**